NREL/openstudio-common-measures-gem/README.md

 ## TODO

-- [ ] Move articulation measures from openstudio-measures
+- [ ] Remove measures from OpenStudio-Measures to standardize on this location
-- [ ] Move articulation measure lib files to openstudio-extension lib
-- [ ] Update measures to correct naming conventions
+- [ ] Update measures to code standards

 # Releasing

 * Update change log
-* Update version in `/lib/openstudio/model-articulation/version.rb`
+* Update version in `/lib/openstudio/common_measures/version.rb`
 * Merge down to master
 * Release via github
 * run `rake release` from master